aquasecurity/tracee/docs/docs/policies/rules.md

 - events: let you define which events you want to trace.
 - filters: enable you to refine the policy's scope.

-Tracee support many kind of events to tracee you can find which events you can trace in [Events section](../events/index.md).
+Tracee supports many kinds of events to trace.
+You can find which events you can trace in the [Events section](../events/index.md).

 - **NOTE:** It is possible to define multiple events within each policy.